 Tax Law Changes—Unreimbursed Employee Expenses

-You could claim an unreimbursed employee business expense deduction up through the tax year 2017 if you itemized your deductions and you incurred auto expenses due to driving for your job.
-You could deduct either the standard mileage rate for that year for each work-related mile you drove, or you could deduct the portion of your overall auto expenses, including insurance, that were attributable to those work-related miles.
+You could claim an unreimbursed employee business expense deduction up through tax year 2017 if you itemized your deductions and you incurred auto expenses due to driving for your job.
+You could deduct either the standard mileage rate for each work-related mile you drove per year, or you could deduct the portion of your overall auto expenses, including insurance, that were attributable to those work-related miles.

 More TCJA Changes—Casualty and Theft Deductions

-You might’ve potentially qualified for an itemized casualty and theft deduction if your auto sustained serious damage and you had to come out of pocket and pay an insurance deductible for replacement or repairs.
-Claiming that part of your insurance—the deductible—was subject to myriad rules and was included in the deduction for your loss, but it’s gone now, too, at least for most taxpayers.
+You might have potentially qualified for an itemized casualty and theft deduction if your auto sustained serious damage and you had to pay out of pocket for an insurance deductible for replacement or repairs.
+Claiming that part of your insurance—the deductible—was subject to myriad rules and was included in the deduction for your loss.
+But it’s gone, too, for many taxpayers under the terms of the TCJA.

-Beginning with the tax year 2018 and thanks to the TCJA, you can only claim this itemized deduction if your vehicle was damaged or destroyed due to an event that the president has declared a disaster.
-In this case, your deductible loss is limited to what you paid for the vehicle or what it’s worth after the disaster, whichever is less.
+Beginning with tax year 2018 and thanks to the TCJA, you can only claim this itemized deduction if your vehicle was damaged or destroyed due to an event that is declared a disaster.
+Your deductible loss is limited to what you paid for the vehicle or what it’s worth after the disaster, whichever is less.
 You must subtract anything your insurer paid or compensated you for, then you must subtract an additional $100.

-Congress has enacted special provisions for those affected by Hurricanes Harvey, Irma, and Maria, as well as the California wildfires.
+Congress enacted special provisions for those affected by the 2020 hurricanes, as well as the California wildfires.
 Check with a tax professional if you suffered a loss due to one of these events to find out if you qualify.

 Business Use of Your Vehicle

-In this case, that “unreimbursed employee expense deduction” remains alive and well, and you don’t have to itemize to claim it.
-You would include your auto costs as a business expense on Schedule C, Profit or Loss From Business, filed with your Form 1040.
+A version of the “unreimbursed employee expense deduction” remains alive and well if you’re self-employed, and you don’t have to itemize to claim it.
+You would include your auto costs as a business expense on Schedule C, Profit or Loss From Business, which must be filed with your Form 1040 tax return.

-You can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven, whichever works out to be more.
-The standard mileage rate for 2018 was 54.5 cents per mile.
-It goes up to 58 cents a mile in 2019.
+As with the itemized deduction, you can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven.
+The standard mileage rate for 2022 is 58.5 cents per mile, up 2.5 cents from the 2021 rate.

 Allowable auto expenses include:

-So if you drove your vehicle 50,000 miles overall during the course of the year, and if 15,000 of those miles were related to your business, you can deduct 30% of your overall allowable auto expenses.
+For example, in 2022, if you drove your car 50,000 miles and 15,000 of those miles were for business use, you could deduct 30% of your overall allowable auto expenses.

-If you maintain a home office, your miles begin from the moment you leave your driveway for business reasons, less any side trips you might make for personal reasons.
+Your miles begin from the moment you leave your driveway for business reasons if you maintain a home office, less any side trips you might make for personal reasons.
 Otherwise, your miles begin when you leave your business location.
-Commuting from home to there is considered a personal expense.
+Commuting from home to there is considered a personal expense and isn't deductible.

 Exceptions to the Usual Rules

-The business expense deduction for auto costs on Schedule C does not cover vehicles that can be considered “equipment” for tax purposes, such as dump trucks or vehicles for hire, like a taxi or airport shuttle.
-There are also limits on depreciation claimed on certain vehicles, although they’re pretty generous: $10,000 during the first year of ownership as of 2018, plus a possible $8,000 for “bonus” depreciation, for the tax year 2018.
-That’s one expensive vehicle.
+The business expense deduction for auto costs on Schedule C doesn't cover vehicles that are considered “equipment” for tax purposes, such as those used for construction.
+There are also limits on depreciation claimed on certain vehicles, although they’re pretty generous: The maximum deduction for most passenger vehicles put into service after 2017 is $18,100 during the first year of ownership as of the 2020 tax year.